thorsteinssonh/dbinterface_poc/README.md

 image ships with a self signed ssl security certificate, so you will have to accept a security exception when visiting the admin interface locally.

-The docker instance can be exited either by hitting Ctrl-D in the terminal where it was started, or if the instance is backgrounded you should be able to stop or kill it using a Docker command, e.g.,
+The docker instance can be exited either by hitting `Ctrl-C` in the terminal where it was started, or if the instance is backgrounded you should be able to stop or kill it using a Docker command, e.g.,

 ```